zkCollective/zk-Harness/tutorials/logs/README.md

 * Ram: memory consumed in bytes
 * Time: elapsed time in milliseconds
 * ProofSize: the size of the proof -- empty value when Operation != proving
+* nbPhysicalCores: number of physical cores used
-* nbCores: number of cores used
+* nbLogicalCores: number of logical cores used
 * Machine: the machine used for benchmarking

 ### Recursion